uncle-yong/sk1632-i2s-dma/README.md

 In this project, PIC32MX150F128B is used.

+> **There is the WM8731 version of this project.
+In the project the WM8731 resides on a "Mikroelektronika Audio Codec Board Proto".
+> Please check this repository for the "WM8731" suffix for more information.**

 Required: MPLAB XC32 1.40 and above, MPLAB Harmony 1.07.01, and MPLAB X IDE 3.55.

 ## Features